 disclosure is to First Gas’ auditors; or

-disclosure is required pursuant to the resolution of any dispute under a TSA or this Code.
+disclosure is required pursuant to the resolution of any dispute under this Code.

-Information [on OATIS]
+Information on OATIS

-First Gas will provide each Shipper with access to [OATIS] as may be required for any other purpose relating to a Shipper’s TSA and this Code.
+First Gas will provide each Shipper with access to OATIS as may be required for any purpose relating to this Code.

-Each Shipper is solely responsible for ensuring it can access [OATIS].
-The Shipper agrees to the terms and conditions of access to and use of [OATIS], as set out [on OATIS].
+Each Shipper is solely responsible for ensuring it can access OATIS.
+The Shipper agrees to the terms and conditions of access to and use of OATIS, as set out on OATIS.

-Schedule Two is a summary of the information, as at the Commencement Date, that First Gas will publish [on OATIS].
+First Gas will use OATIS to publish operational and other information required under this Code.
+Schedule Two is a summary of the information, as at the Commencement Date, that First Gas will publish on OATIS.
 The Parties acknowledge and agree that:

 Schedule Two is not necessarily an exclusive list of the information First Gas may publish;